Bluemi/linear-algebra-testcase/README.md

 The same works for unit circles (replace `v1` with `u1`).

 As applying a 3d transformation matrix on a 2d vector is a bit complicated, you can use the special function `mm()`(matrix-multiplication): `mm(T1, v1)`.

+## Limitations / Risks
+- To evaluate custom-transformations the python builtin `eval()` is used, which allows arbitrary code execution.
+For example you could use `exit()` as formula to end the program.
+So be a bit careful.
+- The first kind of transformated-objects is not supported for 3d-transformation matrices (WIP).
+- The formula editor is very limited.
+No cursor position and only very basic editing possibilities.